zaicodes/blingz-accessories/README.md

 - Additionally, the contact page contains a map to help the user access and find the location.

-- Defensive programming:
-I've implemented defensive programming in my application to prevent checkout process by users who are not logged in or haven't created a profile.
-This involves verifying the presence of a user session and ensuring that the session user matches the one who created the profile and cart.
-If a user is not logged in, a message will be shown on the login window, prompting them to log in before proceeding to checkout.
-Additionally, the checkout button is not accessible if the user isn't logged in.

 ### Features left to implement